Ice Cube reveals Chris Tucker turned down $12M for role in 'Friday' sequel – KION546

 He continued, “And that’s one of the reasons why I said ‘nah.’
 I didn’t wanna keep doing that character.
 It probably was good for me because it kept me moving to the next phase and next movies.”

-Tucker went on to appear in starred in three “Rush Hour” movies, “The Fifth Element” and “Silver Linings Playbook.”
+Tucker went on to appear in three “Rush Hour” movies, “The Fifth Element” and “Silver Linings Playbook.”

 The-CNN-Wire